chrissimpkins/md2rst/README.md

 Add a second argument to define the reStructuredText file path.
 The order of the file paths in the command is not relevant if you either:

-- include a Markdown file that has a .md file extension
+- include a Markdown file that has a .md or .markdown file extension
 - include a Markdown file named README (case-insensitive) without a file extension

 `md2rst` supports recursive directory path creation for requests to write to a non-existent directory path.